 Giving opinions on researching and perfecting the legal basis for virtual asset management; amending and supplementing the Enterprise Law; perfecting the system of legal documents on anti-money laundering...
 The Deputy Prime Minister requested the State Bank of Vietnam - the standing agency of the Steering Committee to perfect the secretariat to work with ministries and branches.

-The Deputy Prime Minister noted that ministries and branches need to arrange specialized and competent staff to deploy and synthesize the implementation of actions and develop progress reports.
+The Deputy Prime Minister noted that ministries and branches need to arrange specialized and competent staff to deploy and synthesize the implementation of actions and build progress reports.

 The State Bank is responsible for reviewing the information, issuing written instructions, and requesting additional data for any missing information.

-Regarding the actions taken by ministries and sectors, Deputy Prime Minister Ho Duc Phoc suggested that ministries and sectors proactively study the FATF's recommendations, the methodology of the recommendations, the requirements of the FATF/APG Joint Assessment Group, and the documents sent by the State Bank to organize the implementation and develop a report to send to FATF/APG.
-At the same time, there should be a mechanism for quick internal handling of matters within their functions and tasks and propose to competent authorities to approve the mechanism for issues beyond their functions and tasks in implementing the National Action Plan.
+Regarding the actions taken by ministries and sectors, Deputy Prime Minister Ho Duc Phoc requested ministries and sectors to proactively study the FATF recommendations, the methodology of the recommendations, the requirements of the FATF/APG Joint Assessment Group, and the documents sent by the State Bank to organize the implementation and develop a report to send to FATF/APG.
+At the same time, there should be a mechanism to quickly handle matters within the functions and tasks and propose to competent authorities to approve the mechanism for issues beyond the functions and tasks in implementing the National Action Plan.

 The Deputy Prime Minister assigned the State Bank to synthesize information from ministries and branches to report to the Prime Minister every 3 months.
 In case of urgent requests, it must be reported immediately.
 Quickly connect with countries that have entered and exited the Grey List to organize exchange sessions and learn from experiences on related contents.

-The Deputy Prime Minister assigned the Ministry of Foreign Affairs and other ministries and sectors to arrange quality resources to translate specialized documents of ministries and sectors to ensure accuracy and efficiency.
-“To show FATF that we are making great efforts to implement action recommendations, from drafting legal documents to complying with legal regulations.
-For example, we have implemented in practice the prosecution and investigation of money laundering, in fact there have been cases where assets have been recovered from abroad,” the Deputy Prime Minister stated.
+The Deputy Prime Minister assigned the Ministry of Foreign Affairs and other ministries and branches to arrange quality resources to translate specialized documents of ministries and branches to ensure accuracy and efficiency.
+"To show FATF that we are making great efforts to implement recommendations for action, from drafting legal documents to complying with legal regulations.
+For example, we have actually prosecuted and investigated money laundering, and in fact, there have been cases where assets have been recovered from abroad," the Deputy Prime Minister stated.

 Deputy Governor of the State Bank of Vietnam Pham Tien Dung said that over the past time, the State Bank has made efforts to fulfill its role as the standing body of the Steering Committee.
 After the multilateral assessment of the Asia-Pacific Group on anti-money laundering for Vietnam ended in 2019 and had results in January 2022, the State Bank advised and submitted to the Prime Minister for signing and promulgation the National Action Plan on preventing and combating money laundering, terrorist financing, and financing of proliferation of weapons of mass destruction for the period 2021-2025 (Decision No. 941/QD-TTg).